 In general, an insurance carrier can place a lien on an eventual settlement or verdict in order to ensure that they recover the compensation that they have paid out for a claim.

 If you have sustained an injury caused by someone else and are concerned about whether or not you will recover compensation because your insurance carrier paid your medical bills, you should speak to a skilled personal injury lawyer as soon as possible.
 When it comes to compensation for an injury claim, regardless of whether or not the money is from an insurance settlement or a jury verdict, medical bills do not make up the entire amount.

 Yes, even though your personal insurance carrier may be able to reclaim some of the money they paid for your medical bills, you will likely have some compensation coming to you for other types of damages.
 For example, injury victims in Indiana are often able to recover compensation for the following:

 These other economic and non-economic damages that could come from your personal injury settlement or jury verdict amount may be significant.
-When you work with a personal injury lawyer to help with your claim, the Indianapolis personal injury attorney will be able to walk you through all of the types of compensation you should be able to recover.
+When you work with a personal injury lawyer to help with your claim, the Indianapolis personal injury lawyer will be able to walk you through all of the types of compensation you should be able to recover.
 They will work with trusted financial and economic experts to make sure that you recover maximum compensation for your losses.